andavael/Vael_App-Development/README.md

    > Book tours based on desired destination (foreign or local), slots, and tour date, ensuring exclusive booking for each user, while also offering a receipt of booked tours
 7. **Ratings and Feedback**
    > Provide ratings on booking experience, destination, accommodation and overall travel experience.
-8. **Admin Features**
+8. **Admin Accounts and Features**
-    > For administrators, features include viewing booked tours with dates and user details, managing destinations (adding or removing), and viewing average ratings.
+    > For administrators, features include logging in, viewing booked tours with dates and user details, managing destinations (adding or removing), and viewing average ratings.